-2005 An XDS Document is a composition of clinical information that contains observations and services for the purpose of exchange with the following characteristics: Persistence, Stewardship, Potential for Authentication, and Wholeness.
+An XDS Document is a composition of clinical information that contains observations and services for the purpose of exchange with the following characteristics: Persistence, Stewardship, Potential for Authentication, and Wholeness.
 These characteristics are defined in the HL7 Clinical Document Architecture Release 1 specification.
 An XDS Document may be human readable (with the appropriate application).
-In any case, it should comply with a published 2010 standard defining its structure, content and encoding.
+In any case, it should comply with a published standard defining its structure, content and encoding.
 IHE intends to define content-oriented Integration Profiles relying on such content standards to be used in conjunction with XDS.

 The XDS Integration Profile manages XDS Documents as a single unit of information; it does not provide mechanisms to access portions of an XDS Document.
 Only the Document Sources or Document Consumers have access to the internal information of the XDS Document.
-When submitted for sharing, an XDS Document is provided to the Document Repository Actor as an

-2015 submitted for sharing, an XDS Document is provided to the Document Repository Actor as an octet stream.
+When submitted for sharing, an XDS Document is provided to the Document Repository Actor as an octet stream.
 When retrieved through the Retrieve Document transaction, it shall be unchanged from the octet stream that was submitted.

-The Document Source Actor is responsible to produce the metadata that will be submitted to the Document Registry Actor to form the XDS Document Entry that will be used for query purposes

-2020 by XDS Consumer Actors.
+The Document Source Actor is responsible to produce the metadata that will be submitted to the Document Registry Actor to form the XDS Document Entry that will be used for query purposes by XDS Consumer Actors.
 The Document Source maintains responsibilities over the XDS Documents it has registered.
 It shall replace XDS Documents that may have been submitted in error.
 See ITI TF-1: Appendix K for a more detailed discussion of the concept of XDS Document.